East Fork Lewis River: Course

 The East Fork Lewis River begins on the west slope of Green Lookout Mountain, in the southwest corner of the Gifford Pinchot National Forest in Skamania County.
 From there it flows primarily westward, with the majority of its basin lying in Clark County.

 Its first notable feature is Sunset Falls, followed by its convergence with Yacolt Creek at Moulton Falls Regional Park, south of Yacolt.
 The river then spills over Moulton Falls and Lucia Falls, before flowing north of Battle Ground through Lewisville Park, Clark County's oldest county park.
-From there, the river continues westward, through Daybreak Park, after which it joins Brazee Creek, just before passing through La Center.
+From there, the river continues westward, through Daybreak Park, and onward to the confluence with Breeze Creek, just before passing through La Center.
 Shortly after flowing past the town, the East Fork curves around Paradise Point just before it merges with the main fork of the Lewis River.